linode/docs/docs/tools-reference/linux-package-management.md

 ## Fedora and CentOS Package Management

-Fedora and CentOS are closely related distributions, being upstream and downstream (respectively) from Red Hat Enterprise Linux.
+Fedora and CentOS are closely related distributions, being upstream and downstream (respectively) from Red Hat Enterprise Linux (RHEL).
 Their main differences stem from how packages are chosen for inclusion in their repositories.

-CentOS uses `yum` as a front end to interact with system repositories and install dependencies, and also includes a lower-level tool called `rpm`, which allows you to interact with individual packages.
+CentOS uses `yum`, *Yellowdog Updater, Modified*, as a front end to interact with system repositories and install dependencies, and also includes a lower-level tool called `rpm`, which allows you to interact with individual packages.

 Starting with version 22, Fedora uses the `dnf` package manager instead of YUM to interact with `rpm`.
 DNF supports many of the same commands as YUM, with some slight changes.